I charavgi tis nikis: Production

+The music was written by Kostas Kapnisis and Nikos Xylouris sings and plays the lyre in the Rizita song "When will the frost break".

 The film was shot and released during the Greek military junta of 1967–74 and as such was subject to the strict censorship common at the time.
-Filming took place in and around Rethymno, in September and October 1970, including in the archeological site of the Fortezza castle, in the old city and the walls of its prefectural building.
+Filming took place in and around Rethymno, in September and October 1970, including in the archeological site of the Fortezza castle, in the old city and the building of the Prefecture of Rethymno was used.
 The remainder of the film was filmed in Chania.
+Filming also took place in the Kourtaliotiko and Prasiano gorges, in the villages of Spili and Myloi, in the village of Maroulas and on the Nida plateau.

 Release

 The movie was screened at the Thessaloniki Film Festival in 1971 (see 1971 Thessaloniki Film Festival), where it was met with fierce disapproval from the audience.
 The producer threatened to stop the screening if the heckling didn't stop, without success.
 Miranda Kounelaki nonetheless won Best Supporting Actress for her role in the film at the festival.